 We use a metric called "efficiency" which is defined as the ratio of the TCP throughput achieved to the maximum throughput possible.
-As defined above the maximum throughput possible is 0.78 (or 0.87) (mean ABR capacity).
+As defined above the maximum throughput possible is $0.78 \times$ (mean ABR capacity).
 The efficiency is calculated as follows.
-We first measure the the aggregate mean VBR rate (since it is not the sum of the individual mean rates due to bounding the values to 0 and 15 Mbps).
+We first measure the aggregate mean VBR rate (since it is not the sum of the individual mean rates due to bounding the values to 0 and 15 Mbps).
 Subtract it from 149.76 Mbps to get the mean ABR capacity.
 Then multiply the ABR capacity by 0.78 (or 0.87) to get the maximum possible throughput.
-We then take the ratio of the measured TCP throughput and this calculated value to give the efficiency.
+We then take the ratio of the measured TCP throughput and this calculated value to obtain the efficiency.

 In our simulations, we have not used the "fast retransmit and recovery" algorithms.
 Since there is no loss, these algorithms are not exercised.

-The ERICA+ algorithm [3] uses five parameters.
-The algorithm measures the load and number of active sources over successive averaging intervals and tries to achieve 100% utilization with queueing delay equal to a target value.
-The averaging intervals end either after the specified length or after a specified number of cells have been received, whichever happens first.
+The ERICA+ parameters used in the simulations are as follows: the averaging intervals end either after the specified length or after a specified number of cells have been received, whichever happens first.
 In our simulations, these values default to 500 ABR input cells or 5 ms. The other parameters are used to define a function which scales the ABR capacity in order to achieve the desired goals.
-These include a target queueing delay (TO, set to 500 microseconds), two curve parameters (a = 1.15 and b = 1.05), and a factor which limits the amount of ABR capacity allocated to drain the queues (QDLF = 0.5).
+These include a target queuing delay (T0, set to 500 microseconds), two curve parameters (a = 1.15 and b = 1.05), and a factor which limits the amount of ABR capacity allocated to drain the queues (QDLF = 0.5).

-7. Simulation Results:
+8. Simulation Results

-7.1 Effect of High Variance and Total VBR Load
+8.1.
+Effect of High Variance and Total VBR Load